Labonneguigue/CarND-Behavioral-Cloning-P3/README.md

 * Obviously the car's steering is not perfect and that should be fixed to prevent the fluctuation.
 * Increase the model robustness so that the car can drive at full speed without leaving the track.
 * Generalize to the second track.
 Currently, this model enable the car to drive on the second track for about 40% of the track without ever seen in the training set.

+---

+## Network Visualization - Saliency Map

+Visualization of what part of the image activates the neural net more than others.

+![alt text][saliency]